sbabic/swupdate/doc/source/roadmap.rst

 Please take into account that most of the items here are proposals.
 I get some ideas talking with customers, some ideas are my own thoughts.
-There is no plan when these features will be implemented - this depends if enough interest is raised and if there will be contribution to the project.
+There is no plan when these features will be implemented - this depends if enough interest is raised and if there will be contribution to the project in terms of patches or financial contribution to develop a feature.

 Thanks again to all companies that have supported my work up now and to everybody who has contributed to the project, let me bring SWUpdate